 Experience Required: Preference will be given to students who have knowledge of Ancient Greek.

 Room and Board Arrangements:

 Students will share furnished apartments or hotel rooms on the island of Paros.
-The program fee also includes snacks that will be taken on site (museum or outdoors) for the break that will take place ca. 11am.
+The program fee includes a welcome dinner, breakfast during weekdays and one pizza-diner.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.